-- (a) All meetings at which legislative business is discussed among any two or more Senators shall be open to the public except meetings between two Senators to exchange information provided the purpose of the meeting between the two Senators is not to agree upon final action that will be taken at a subsequent meeting.
-Discussions on the floor while the Senate is in session and discussions among Senators in a committee room during committee meetings shall be deemed to be in compliance with this rule. - (b) All meetings shall be subject to appropriate order and decorum at the discretion of the person conducting the meeting. - (c) For purposes of this rule "legislative business" is defined as issues pending before, or upon which foreseeable action is reasonably expected to be taken by, the Senate, a Senate Committee or Senate Subcommittee.
+- (1) All meetings at which legislative business is discussed between more than two (2) members of the legislature shall be open to the public except: - (a) At the sole discretion of the President of the Senate, after consultation with appropriate law enforcement, public health, emergency management and/or security authorities, those portions of meetings of a select committee, committee, or subcommittee, concerning measures to address security, espionage, sabotage, attack and other acts of terrorism. - (b) Discussions on the floor while the Senate is in session and discussions among Senators in a committee room during committee meetings shall be deemed to be in compliance with this Rule.

+- (2) All meetings shall be subject to appropriate order and decorum at the discretion of the person conducting the meeting. - (3) For purposes of this Rule "legislative business" is defined as issues pending before, or upon which foreseeable action is reasonably expected to be taken by, the Senate, a Senate committee, or Senate subcommittee.